4GeeksAcademy/machine-learning-content/export/probability.md

 Probability finds out the likeliness that something will happen by providing a way to summarize the uncertainty that comes from laziness and ignorance.
 So life is uncertain but we need to make predictions and decisions under uncertainty.

 A probabilistic model is a model of a random experiment and it can help you analyze uncertain situations no matter what your unique background is.
 We first describe the possible outcomes of the experiment and then we describe the likelihood of the different possible outcomes.
-This combination is called the probability space, which is the pairing (S, P) where S is the sample space and P is the probability distribution.
+This combination is called the probability space, which is the pairing $(S, P)$ where $S$ is the sample space and $P$ is the probability distribution.

 Let's imagine we flip a coin.
-The probability space is (S, P).
+The probability space is $(S, P)$.
 We make a SET of the possible outcomes.
 That set is called the **sample space** of all elementary events.
-Its **probability distribution** means assigning a real number p(x) to every elementary event X such that its probability is between 0 and 1 and the sum of all these probabilities is equal to 1.
+Its **probability distribution** means assigning a real number $p(x)$ to every elementary event $X$ such that its probability is between $0$ and $1$ and the sum of all these probabilities is equal to $1$.

-**S = {Heads, Tails} where S can either be heads or tails, therefore the probability is P(Heads) = P(Tails) = 1/2**
+$S = {Heads, Tails}$ where $S$ can either be heads or tails, therefore the probability is $P(Heads) = P(Tails) = 1/2$

-The probability for heads is the same as the probability for tails which is the same as 0.5.
+The probability for heads is the same as the probability for tails which is the same as $0.5$.
 So if you flip a coin there is an even chance of getting heads or of getting tails.

-Now let-s imagine we have a fair roll dice.
-We have 6 possible outcomes if we roll a dice : { 1, 2, 3, 4, 5, 6}
+Now let's imagine we have a fair roll dice.
+We have $6$ possible outcomes if we roll a dice : { 1, 2, 3, 4, 5, 6}
-If it is a fair roll dice, then each of those possible outcomes has the same probability, which would be: number of possibilities that meet my condition / number of equally likely possibilities.
+If it is a fair roll dice, then each of those possible outcomes has the same probability, which would be:

+number of possibilities that meet my condition / number of equally likely possibilities

-P(1) = 1/6
+$P(1) = 1/6$

-P(1 or 6) = 2/6
+$P(1 or 6) = 2/6$

-p(2 and 3) = 0/6 ------> getting a 2 or a 3 are mutually exclusive events.
+$p(2 and 3) = 0/6$ ------> getting a $2$ or a $3$ are mutually exclusive events.
 They can not happen at the same time.

 A probability distribution is considered uniform if every outcome is equally as likely.